daihocmo/daihocmo-space/learn-vietnamese/docs/guide.md

 ## 1.6 Beginner immersion: an uphill battle

-If you recall from section 1.3 (The "Preface" section from TheMoeWay' guide), I touched on something known as comprehensible input.
-This is input that is understandable at your level, where there’s just a few missing pieces of the puzzle every few sentences.
+Comprehensible Input is input that is understandable at your level, where there’s just a few missing pieces of the puzzle every few sentences.
 With this sort of immersion, you subconsciously fill in the incomprehensible parts with educated guesses based on context, which is what makes this type of input so useful for the purposes of language learning.

 Now you may have noticed a problem here.
 What do you do if you don’t have access to comprehensible input?
 As a complete beginner, there is no content that is easy.
 In fact, this is why people often fall into the endless cycle of reading from beginner resource to beginner resource.
 Though incomprehensible input is by no means useless—it does have its benefits and assists with learning—it is very difficult to get past that initial hurdle.